Daihatsu Terios: Indonesia

 The second-generation Terios and first-generation Rush were both launched in Indonesia on 14 December 2006, with the former succeeded the Taruna.
-Sale starts on January 2007, both cars were sold in long-wheelbase configuration and rear-wheel drive layout only.
+Sale starts in January 2007, both cars were sold in long-wheelbase configuration and rear-wheel drive layout only.
 Three-row seating were standard on the Terios and optional on the Rush.
 The Terios was initially offered in TS and TX grades with optionals such as TS Deluxe, TS Extra, TX Deluxe, TX Elegant and TX Adventure, while the Rush came with G and S grades.
+The Terios and Rush have different wheel options, where the Terios TS uses 16-inch steel wheel with cover and the Terios TX uses a six-spoke alloy wheel with similar size, meanwhile both Rush G and S uses similar five-spoke alloy wheel.
 The main difference between the appearance of Terios and Rush is the use of over fender in the Rush as default.
 The Terios is not equipped as default, yet has a different model of over fender and available as a part of the optional TX Adventure grade and an optional Genuine Accessories.
 Safety features such as Immobilizer, rear Defogger, ABS, EBD and dual SRS Airbags are exclusive to the Rush.

-Onwards, the Rush received minor updates such as fender mirror and 2-bar chrome grille ornament in 2008.
-Front and rear bumper guards, foglamp covers with chrome outer ring, and new chrome grille ornament replacing the previous start from 2009.
-The Terios received a standard body-colored side body mouldings on the same year.
-On 18 January 2010, the TS grade received an automatic transmission variant, while Toyota also launch the automatic for the Rush G grade on the next day.
-Since 2010, the TX Elegant option was removed and the front grille ornament, foglamp covers, and front bumper guard from the TX Elegant remains as standard for TX grade (exclude for TX Adventure).
+Onwards, the Rush received minor updates such as fender mirror and 2-bar chrome grille ornament in September 2008, and the Terios also received a standard body-colored side body mouldings as well as the Genuine Accessories standard side visors on the same year, starting from TX Deluxe grade.
+On the Rush, front and rear bumper guards, foglamp covers with chrome outer ring, and new chrome grille ornament replacing the previous starting from August 2009 minor update, when the Rush also received standard body-colored side body mouldings and chrome electric mirror covers.
+On 18 January 2010, the TS grade received an automatic transmission variant, while Toyota also launch the automatic one for the Rush G grade on the next day.
+Since January 2010, the TX Elegant option was removed and the front grille ornament, foglamp covers, and front bumper guard from the TX Elegant remains as standard for TX Deluxe grade (exclude for TX Adventure).